yabinmeng/jupyter_sparkr/README.md

 2. It is important to limit the CPU and memory usage by the SparkR session.
 Otherwise, it will use all available CPU and memories allocated to Spark worker/executor on DSE servers and my block other Spark applications indefinitely.

 ### Start Jupyter Server
-At this point, the Juypter server is ready to start, with the support for R and integration with Spark (through SparkR).
+At this point, the Jupyter server is ready to start, with the support for R and integration with Spark (through SparkR).
 Run the following command to start the Jupyter server.
 ```
   $ dse exec jupyter notebook --ip=0.0.0.0 --port=9090
 ```